 One of the oldest universities in the world dating back to 5th century, Nalanda University was a Buddhist university with around 10,000 monks and students which was later destroyed by Muslim invasion.
 It is believed that about 9 million manuscripts were burnt in the destruction and now there are only ruins to see and imagine the history.
 It is the second most visited place in Bihar and was recognized by UNESCO as well.

-Around 10,000 students and 2000 teachers used to come to the university and classes of Philosophy, religion, Buddhism and various other scientific thoughts like astronomy, mathematics, anatomy, etc. more than 100 students used to come to take classes in each classroom and they were not permitted to visit anywhere else during the classes.
+Around 10,000 students and 2000 teachers used to come to the university to attend classes of Philosophy, religion, Buddhism and various other scientific thoughts like astronomy, mathematics, anatomy, etc. More than 100 students used to take the class in a single classroom and they were not permitted to visit anywhere else during the classes.

 It was the first of its kind boarding university in its right sense; it was differentiated into three floors where new students used to live in the basement, mid-level students used to stay at the ground, dormitory captain and experienced students used to stay at the top floor.
 All the floors were connected through a stairway system.